streamcards/streamcards-uuid/README.md

-# AngularJS servicefor creating a unique id.
+#Service for creating a unique uuid.

 To install, simply do